Every few weeks I try to write an update, for those who like to stay in touch!

 Here’s what our chest-of-drawers looked like when it arrived.
 I was glad we decided to pay Ikea to put it together.
 In 20 minutes, these guys did what would have taken me hours!

 Into every life a little rain must fall.
-Ours came into the kitchen during our first rainstorm (in the NEXT rainstorm, we’ll know if it’s been fixed).
+Ours came into the kitchen during our first rainstorm (the landlord sent someone to fix it, but it still leaks in a monsoon).
 The other photo is our uncrated wardrobe.
 Unfortunately, I told Ikea we’d build this one ourselves!
 It took two hours.